-- They can help you assess the relative strength of a security.
+- Bollinger Bands® can help you assess the relative strength of an investment over the short term.

-- Active buy and sell signals can be generated.
+- Active buy and sell signals can be produced.

-It can be hard sometimes to know if the price is "right."
-Is a stock that is trading at $50 a share high, or is it low?
+It can be difficult for active investors making short-term trades to determine what the short-term trend of the market may be.
+Similarly, how do you determine if an individual stock price is relatively high or low?
+Is a stock that is trading at $50 a share high, or is it low, relative to its recent price range?
 You may have done your research and decided to buy or sell.
 But when is the best time to pull the trigger?

 Using Bollinger Bands